soulkun/ECE5960-Fast-Robots/category/lab3.md

 ![](https://github.com/soulkun/ECE5960-Fast-Robots/raw/main/labs/3/17.jpg)

 3.
 The goal is to get high sampling rate, avoid **`Signal Fail`** event, like overclocking CPU.
-After serval test with these two functions, I found out the below settings would be a stable one and gives me 25 Hz.
+The default settings of measurement period and timing budget have low sampling rate, after serval test with these two functions, I found out the below settings would be a stable one and gives me 25 Hz.
 {% highlight c linenos %}
 distanceSensor.setDistanceModeShort();
 distanceSensor.setTimingBudgetInMs(20);